Alcohol Addiction Treatment & Rehab Programs

 Residential treatment options also provide 24-hour care but from nonmedical staff.
 Patients receive intensive counseling and there is often an emphasis on peer support.8

-While these programs vary, those who attend this type of program can expect a variety of group and individual therapeutic approaches to help them live a substance-free life.12 For those people accustomed to a higher standard of living, there are also luxury alcohol rehab programs available that offer additional services and amenities not typically found at a tradition rehab center.
+While these programs vary, those who attend this type of program can expect a variety of group and individual therapeutic approaches to help them live a substance-free life.12 For those people accustomed to a higher standard of living, there are also luxury alcohol rehab programs available that offer additional services and amenities not typically found at a tradition alcohol addiction rehab center.